py-why/pywhy-graphs/README.md

 pywhy-graphs is a Python graph library that extends [networkx](https://github.com/networkx/networkx) with the notion of a `MixedEdgeGraph` to implement a light-weight API for causal graphical structures that contain mixed-edges and contain causal graph traversal algorithms.

-Note: The API is subject to change without deprecation cycles due to the current work-in-progress `MixedEdgeGraph` class in networkx.
-For more information, follow the PR at https://github.com/networkx/networkx/pull/5947

 ## Why?

 Representation of causal graphical models in Python are severely lacking.

-PyWhy-Graphs implements a graphical API layer for ADMG, CPDAG and PAG.
+PyWhy-Graphs implements a graphical API layer for representing commmon graphs in causal inference: ADMG, CPDAG and PAG.
 For causal DAGs, we recommend using the `networkx.DiGraph` class and ensuring acylicity via `networkx.is_directed_acyclic_graph` function.

 Existing packages that aim to represent causal graphs either break from the networkX API, or only implement a subset of the relevant causal graphs.
 By keeping in-line with the robust NetworkX API, we aim to ensure a consistent user experience and a gentle introduction to causal graphical models.
 A `MixedEdgeGraph` instance is a composition of networkx graphs and has a similar API, with the additional notion of an "edge type", which specifies what edge type subgraph any function should operate over.
 For example: